 Hike to Cerro Tijeretas

 On my final full day on the islands, my friend and I embarked on a hike to Cerro Tijeretas.
-We followed the main road beyond Playa de Oro and Playa Mann to the Centro de Interpretacion.
+Follow the main road beyond Playa de Oro and Playa Mann to the Centro de Interpretacion.
 This center has interesting information about the Galapagos, its development and the impact tourism has had on the islands.

 Beyond Cerro Tijeretas are more beaches along a dirt path, which I’ve heard are beautiful and quiet.
 We opted not to continue on, as my friend had a ferry to catch.
 We turned back toward town, passing the Darwin statue along the way and eventually coming to Playa Punta Carola.